Suspension splittings of 5-dimensional Poincar\'{e} duality complexes and their applications: Abstract

 \section{Abstract}

-Let $X$ be a connected, orientable, 5-dimensional Poincar\'{e} duality complex with torsion-free $H_1(X)$.
-We show that $\Sigma X$ is homotopy equivalent to a wedge of recognisable spaces, and use the result to compute the generalised cohomology groups and cohomotopy sets of $X$.
+Let $X$ be a connected, orientable, 5-dimensional Poincar\'{e} duality complex with torsion-free $H_1(X;\Z)$.
+We show that $\Sigma X$ is homotopy equivalent to a wedge of recognisable spaces and study to what extent its homotopy type is determined by algebraic data.
+These results are then used to compute the unstable cohomotopy groups $\pi^3(X)$ and $\pi^3(X;\mathbb{Z}/k)$ as well as give partial information about the cohomotopy set $\pi^2(X)$.